-Indiana's Calumet Trail is a nine-mile journey connecting two noteworthy geological features: Mount Baldy, a sand dune over 120 feet tall in Town of Pines, and Cowles Bog, an ancient marshland in Dunes Acres.
-In between, you'll enjoy a peaceful hiking/biking path following utility rights-of-way and a light rail line.
+Indiana's Calumet Trail is a nine-mile journey sandwiched between the Indiana Dunes National Park and US Highway 12 that connects the Town of Pines to Dune Acres.
+Along the trail, you can discover furbulous geological features in and around the Indiana Dunes National Park, including Mount Baldy, a sand dune over 120 feet tall near the Town of Pines, and Cowles Bog, an ancient marshland in Dunes Acres.
+In between, you'll enjoy a peaceful hiking/biking path that follows US Highway 12 and a light rail line.
 Cross-country skiers and snowmobilers use the trail in winter, so you could even try your hand at mushing if there are any sled dogs in your pack.

 Need more trail for your insatiable pups?
 No problem.
 The Calumet connects to several other hiking routes.
 That includes the easy Great Marsh Trail and Calumet Dunes Trail, plus the 8-mile Glenwood Dunes Trail and extensive Indiana Dunes State Park trail system, all of which have turn-offs from Calumet.

 No bones about it, the Calumet Trail is sure to please your furry adventurer!